 “I’d be looking down the hill towards the sea and you’d see the mushroom cloud go up,” Paul told Morton.
 “You’d feel your bowel loosen and this warm feeling of horror.
 I could see my dad doubling up in pain.
 And then I’d turn round and try and go into the caravan, and someone would say, ‘You can’t go in there,’ and I’d say, ‘Why not?’ and they’d say, ‘Don’t you realize you’re dead?'”

 The specter of nuclear armageddon hums like background radiation on Orbital’s third album Snivilisation.
 As the cultural forces that produced the nuclear arms race ebbed with the fall of the Soviet Union, the Hartnolls, who grew up in the atomic age, never let their guard down.
-As members of Greenpeace, they kept their fingers on a pulse around the continuing dangers of nuclear power and human arrogance.
+As members of Greenpeace, they kept their fingers on a pulse around the continuing dangers of nuclear missiles and human arrogance.

 Snivilisation also came out the same year as the UK’s Criminal Justice Act.
 Among the law’s many provisions, it granted British police and civil authorities enhanced powers in blocking and shutting down raves and events with 20 or more people that played music with “a succession of repetitive beats” in public places.
 It literally outlawed techno and forced it back into nightclubs and was a direct attack on rave culture legislated in a climate of utter moral hysteria and generational division.*

 For many UK artists, this was rich hypocrisy at a time when Western democracy was supposedly on a roll.
 For many, it revealed the insecure wall between freedom and Big Brother: the law seemed like a clear sign that power remained solidly in the hands of moneyed elites with a taste for war and family values.
-The renegade Spiral Tribe was public enemy No. 1, their uncompromising commitment to free party sound system culture, which had helped form the outdoor rave milieu that first inspired Orbital, triggered the backlash that contributed to the Criminal Justice Act’s passage.
+The renegade Spiral Tribe was public enemy No. 1: their uncompromising commitment to free party sound system culture, which had helped form the outdoor rave milieu that first inspired Orbital, triggered the backlash that contributed to the Criminal Justice Act’s passage.

 A sparkling gentle melody rounds in a mesmerizing loop, leading into Crowden’s fading warning: “While millions continue to suffer and go hungry, condemned forever, ‘ever, ‘ever, ‘ever!…” With that, Orbital drifts off the edge of the cliff, their imaginative deep keys holding us up, like steps on air or water, the beat dropping away before it kicks back into a deep rocking groove amid lily-pad tones of electronic compassion, catching us as we fall, followed by interlacing melodies that arc overhead like falling stars or doomsday ICBMs.

-The overcast continues with more literal rain sounds on ‘I Wish I Had Duck Feet,’ an eerie vision of tribal waddling and synth sadness complete with voice samples that evoke a circus a la P.T.
-Barnum: “Ladies and gentlemen, if everyone would please, gather around for the show.
+The overcast continues with more literal rain sounds on ‘I Wish I Had Duck Feet,’ an eerie vision of tribal waddling and synth sadness complete with voice samples that evoke a circus à la P.T.
+Barnum — “Ladies and gentlemen, if everyone would please, gather around for the show.
 We’re going to have a free show…the Illuminated Man…the Sword Swallower…” Tribal drums pitter-patter like rain drops as foggy waves of synths billow ahead over the murky waters of tomorrow: “Shining through his body from within!” says the ringmaster.

 The beautiful ‘Sad But True,’ featuring Allison Goldfrapp, shows the Hartnolls’ deft hand at more traditional songwriting while challenging the listener to swim through metallic dissonance, calling to mind the deep contrasts Orbital first burnished with ‘Planet of the Shapes’ on Orbital 2.
-It’s that brave use of tension, that spikes the senses and the emotions, revealing Orbital as masters of musical communion — Goldfrapp’s haunting vocals bringing an aching humanity to the snivels of the machines crying out for her forgiveness.
+It’s that brave use of tension, that spikes the senses and the emotions, revealing Orbital as masters of musical communion — Goldfrapp’s haunting vocals bringing an aching humanity to the snivels of the machines crying out for her divine forgiveness.

 Goldfrapp would later embark on a successful career of her own, but her ghostly cries on Snivilisation lodged her deep in the unconscious of electronica fans.
-Her warmth contrasts with the colder and faster concerns of ‘Crash And Carry,’ which seethes in dance floor rhythms and rattles, bumping in a wicked call and response of robots carrying out and fighting against the diktats of fascist rule.
+Her warmth contrasts with the colder and faster concerns of ‘Crash And Carry’ which seethes in dance floor rhythms and rattles, bumping in a wicked call and response of robots carrying out and fighting against the diktats of fascist rule.
 The album seems to burrow into the aural guts of our machine civilization, growing in harshness and sensitivity, each beat and note dancing on the edge of disintegration.

 One of the album’s greatest triumphs comes next with ‘Kein Trink Wasser,’ which means “no drinking water” in German.
 A waterfall of piano keys sparkle in a loop of melodic shards, a fierce echo of minimalist giants Philip Glass and Steve Reich.
 The overflow of notes builds and builds until it drops away to stark chords that awake the moral imagination, while a breakbeat buttresses the drama with funky ballast, giving us minimalism that cuts through the New World Order of fast food and reality TV.
 Gorgeous and extreme, ‘Kein Trink Wasser’ is Orbital at their most inspired.